 Health and safety in the Port of St Helier and outlying harbours

-With responsibility for health and safety in the harbour and outlying harbours, Ports of Jersey has published a Code of Practice which applies to specific activities which involve:
+With responsibility for health and safety in the harbour and outlying harbours, we have published a Code of Practice that applies to specific activities that involve:

 It also covers the use of the harbour and outlying harbours by the general public and can be downloaded from the related documents section of this page.

 Jersey commercial vessel code of practice

 The Jersey commercial vessel code of practice concerns small charter vessels operating in territorial waters and can be downloaded from the related links section of this page.

 We are committed to keeping the Port of St Helier open, safe and secure.
 PIPSS was introduced to ensure a method of addressing safety and security infringements, relating to the standard operating procedures for the Elizabeth Harbour and the New North Quay Restricted areas and any infringements to the Health and Safety at Work (Jersey) Law 1989.

 The PIPSS procedure applies to all harbour users who are holders of a harbour security access pass.
 This is inclusive of any third party contractors.
 The PIPSS procedure is intended to deter harbour users from contravening any standard operating procedures and the Health and Safety at Work (Jersey) Law 1989.

 The International Ship and Port Facility Security (ISPS) code came into force in 2004 and is an amendment to the Safety of Life at Sea (SOLAS) Convention (1974 / 1988).
 It concerns minimum security arrangements for ships, ports and government agencies.

 The main objectives of the ISPS code are to